fapados123/youtube-thumbnail-fetcher/README.md

 # YouTube thumbnail fetcher

-A simple yet powerful thumbnail fetcher for YouTube videos.
+A simple and fast thumbnail fetcher for YouTube videos.

 ## How to use